PASS: Path-selective State Space Model for Event-based Recognition: Proposed Method

-We aim to recognize event streams of arbitrary duration.
-Following the previous frame-based event presentation methods, the events are prepossessed into aggregated event frames.
-Given the high temporal resolution of events, the number of aggregated event frames $P$ for arbitrary duration may vary significantly.
-For example, if events lasting between 0.1\textit{s} and 300\textit{s} are sampled at 50Hz (every 0.02\textit{s}), the number of resulting frames can range from 5 to 15K.
+We aim to recognize event streams across a wide distribution of event length.
+The events are first converted into event presentations, where we select the event frame presentation with a fixed event length based on experiment results (see Sec.~\ref{sec:ablation study}).
+The number of resulting aggregated event frames $P$ can vary greatly due to the high temporal resolution of events.
 This variability introduces complexity for spatiotemporal event modeling.
-Additionally, due to SSM's recurrent nature, its hidden state update is greatly affected by the input sequence length and feature order, especially when modeling the long-range temporal dependencies. \textit{To reduce this variability, we propose our PEAS module, which consists of the following four components to encode events of arbitrary duration into sequence features with fixed dimensions in an end-to-end learning manner}.
+Furthermore, due to SSM's recurrent nature, its hidden state update is greatly affected by the input sequence length and feature order, especially when modeling the long-range temporal dependencies.
+To reduce this variability, we propose our PEAS module, which consists of the following four components to encode events across a wider distribution of event length into sequence features with fixed dimensions in an end-to-end learning manner.

-\textbf{Event Sampling and Frame Aggregation.} Unlike sequential language with compact semantics, events $\mathcal{E} = \{e_{i}(x_i,y_i,t_i,p_i)\} \in \mathbb{R}^{N \times 4}, i=1,2,...,N$ denotes the asynchronous intensity change at the pixel $(x_i,y_i)$ at time $t_i$ with polarity $p_i \in \{1,-1\}$.
-The complexity of spatiotemporal event data requires efficient processing of this high-dimensional data.
-Following previous methods~\citep{zhou2023clip,zubic2024state,bi2020graph,sabater2022event},